ajdungan/vasttools/README.md

 ./speedtest-cli
 ```

-## prevent upgrades on docker and nvidia drivers
+## Prevent upgrades on docker and nvidia drivers

 Upgrading versions of docker and nvidia drivers after vast has been installed is known to cause issues.
 To prevent upgrades run: